google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 ### Add Section 2

-The next section is a collection of images that we will use that demonstrate our project.
+The next section is a collection of images that we will use that demonstrate our product and how they are used in different situations.

 {% include_code _code/addcontent.html section2 %}